ARTICLE XV STUDENTS

 9. The chairperson of the faculty-student disciplinary committee retains discretion to limit the number of witnesses and the time of testimony for the presentations by any party and/or their representative.

-11. In a case involving the CUNY Policy on Sexual Misconduct and Sex Discrimination:
+11. In a case involving the CUNY Policy on Sexual Misconduct:

 a) Evidence of the mental health diagnosis and/or treatment of a party may not be introduced.

-b) Evidence of either party’s prior sexual history may not be introduced except that (i) evidence of prior sexual history between complainant and respondent is admissible at any stage of the hearing, and (ii) past findings of domestic violence, dating violence, stalking, or sexual assault may be admissible in the penalty phase of the hearing.
+b) Evidence of either party’s prior sexual history may not be introduced except that (i) evidence of prior sexual history between complainant and respondent is admissible at any stage of the hearing, and (ii) past findings of domestic violence, dating violence, stalking, or sexual assault may be admissible in the stage of that hearing related to penalty

-13. If the respondent has been found responsible, or has accepted responsibility at the hearing, then all parties may introduce evidence related to the respondent’s character including any past findings of a respondent’s responsibility for domestic violence, stalking, or sexual assault or any other sexual violence.
-The College may introduce a copy of the respondent’s previous disciplinary record, including records from any CUNY institution the respondent has attended, where applicable, provided the respondent was shown a copy of the record prior to the commencement of the hearing.
+12. If the respondent has been found responsible, then all parties may introduce evidence related to the respondent’s character including any past findings of a respondents’ responsibility for domestic violence, stalking, or sexual assault or any other sexual violence.
+The College may introduce a copy of the respondent’s previous disciplinary record; including records from any CUNY institution the respondent has attended, where applicable, provided the respondent was shown a copy of the record prior to the commencement of the hearing.
 The previous disciplinary record shall be submitted to the committee in a sealed envelope, bearing the respondent’s signature across the seal, and shall only be opened if the respondent has been found to have committed the conduct charged.
 The previous disciplinary records, as well as documents and character evidence introduced by the respondent, the complainant, and the college shall be opened and used by the committee for dispositional purposes, i.e., to determine an appropriate penalty if the charges are sustained.
 The complainant and respondent may also provide or make an impact statement.
 Such evidence and impact statements shall be used by the committee only for the purpose of determining an appropriate penalty if the charges are sustained.
-Penalties range from a warning to suspension, expulsion, or ejection from the University.

-17. A respondent or a complainant may appeal a decision of the faculty-student disciplinary committee to the president on the following grounds: (i) procedural error, (ii) newly discovered evidence that was not reasonably available at the time of the hearing, or (iii) the disproportionate nature of the penalty.
+16. A respondent or a complainant may appeal a decision of the faculty-student disciplinary committee to the president on the following grounds: (i) procedural error, (ii) newly discovered evidence that was not reasonably available at the time of the hearing, or (iii) the disproportionate nature of the penalty.
 The president may remand for a new hearing or may modify the penalty either by decreasing it (on an appeal by the respondent) or increasing it (on an appeal by the complainant).
-If the president is a party to the dispute, her/his/its functions with respect to an appeal shall be discharged by an official of the university to be appointed by the chancellor or her or his designee.
-If the penalty after appeal to the president is one of dismissal or suspension for one term or more, a respondent or a complainant may appeal to the board committee on student affairs and special programs.
+If the president is a party to the dispute, her/his functions with respect to an appeal shall be discharged by an official of the university to be appointed by the chancellor or her or his designee.
+If the penalty after appeal to the president is one of dismissal for one term or more, a respondent or a complainant may appeal to the board committee on student affairs and special programs.
 The board may dispose of the appeal in the same manner as the president.
-Appeals to the board committee on student affairs and special programs must be directed to: City University of New York, 205 East 42nd Street, New York, New York 10017.
-Attn: Board Committee on Student Affairs and Special Programs.

-19. In cases in which a respondent has been found responsible for a Clery Act reportable crime of violence, the college must place a notation on her/his/its transcript stating that she/he/it was suspended or expelled after a finding of responsibility for a code of conduct violation.
-In all other cases, the college must place a notation of the findings and penalty on a respondent’s transcript unless a mediation agreement under subparagraph e(2) herein, the determination of the chief student affairs officer or designee under subparagraph i herein, the committee’s decision under subparagraph q(15) herein, or the decision on any appeal under subparagraphs q(17) – (19) herein expressly indicate otherwise.
+19. In cases in which a respondent has been found responsible for a Clery Act reportable crime of violence, the college must place a notation on her/his transcript stating that she/he was suspended or expelled after a finding of responsibility for a code of conduct violation.
+In all other cases, the college must place a notation of the findings and penalty on a respondent’s transcript unless a mediation agreement, under subparagraph e(2) herein, the determination of the chief student affairs officer or designee under subparagraph I herein, the committee’s decision under subparagraph q(13) herein, or the decision on any appeal under subparagraphs q(16)-(18) herein expressly indicate otherwise.

 20. A notation of expulsion after a respondent has been found responsible for a Clery Act reportable crime of violence shall not be removed.
 In all other cases, a notation of expulsion, suspension or any lesser disciplinary penalty shall be removed, as a matter of right, upon the request of the respondent to the Chief Student Affairs Officer made, four years after the conclusion of the disciplinary proceeding or one year after the conclusion of any suspension, whichever is longer.
 If a finding of responsibility for any violation is vacated for any reason, any such notation shall be removed.